What tax do I pay on redundancy payments?

-In December 2016 he starts working for Light Trucking Ltd but the company relocates to Japan and he is again made redundant on 31 March 2017.
+In December 2017 he started working for Light Trucking Ltd but the company relocated to Japan and he is again made redundant on 31 March 2018.
 Light Trucking Ltd also gives him a £20,000 termination package.

 As one company owns the other we say the two companies are connected or associated with each other so Chris can have only one £30,000 exemption.
 This means the £20,000 received from Heavy Rail Ltd is tax free, but only £10,000 of the payment from Light Trucking Ltd is exempt.

 Martin is made redundant on 1 December 2016 with a termination package of £25,000.
 On 1 May 2017 he is re-employed by the same company, but is made redundant from that job on 1 March 2018, being paid a further £10,000 in redundancy.